Skip to main content

 The resource surface

-A single client exposes every user-facing resource as a property.
+A single client exposes each user-facing resource as a property — everything the gateway publishes except the administrative and operational modules listed below.
 Each maps to one API resource.

 ResourceWhat it does

-sessionsList, create, start, stop, force-kill, and inspect sessions; fetch QR / pairing codes
+sessionsList, create, start, stop, force-kill, and inspect sessions; read and change a running session's config; fetch QR / pairing codes

 messagesSend text, media, location, contacts, templates; reply, forward, react, bulk-send